Gamblers' Fallacy

 Easy Definition of Gamblers' Fallacy

 Don't think you can predict a random event based on what's happened in the past.
-That's the Gamblers' Fallacy.
+That's the gamblers' fallacy.
 Remember, a random event means it's random every single time.

 Academic Definition of Gamblers' Fallacy

-Gamblers' Fallacy occurs when someone predicts the outcome of a pending random event based on previous random events.
+Gamblers' fallacy occurs when someone predicts the outcome of a pending random event based on previous random events.

 An Example of Gamblers' Fallacy